LISTEN TO THIS ARTICLE:

 Whether or not marijuana (also referred to as “cannabis”) should be legalized has been widely debated.
 Proponents of legalizing marijuana have raised concerns that enforcing penalties contributes to social inequity.
 Historically, drug-related offenses for possession and use of cannabis has more significantly impacted those from disadvantaged populations.
 In 2009, the US federal government passed the Ogden Act, which stated it would no longer prosecute cannabis users or suppliers.
 Although the federal government has not officially legalized marijuana, it has decriminalized it.
 This means that they have taken a “look the other way” approach and have decided not to punish individuals for possessing small amounts of marijuana.

 Regulations regarding the use of cannabis have been left to individual states to decide.
 As of April 23, 2023, 38 states and Washington, DC have legalized the use of medical marijuana while 22 states allow recreational use of cannabis.
 Patients may use medical marijuana to help alleviate symptoms of cancer, AIDS, severe pain, nausea, and seizure disorders.
-Cannabis products can also be purchased in several states or even online for personal use.
+Cannabis products are freely available in several states or even online for personal use.

 Marijuana in Edibles